jedita/cursor-memory-bank/custom_modes/plan_instructions.md

 ## 🎯 FILESYSTEM MCP ENFORCEMENT

-**CRITICAL:** All file operations in CREATIVE mode **MUST** use FileSystem MCP functions instead of platform-specific commands.
+**CRITICAL:** All file operations in PLAN mode **MUST** use FileSystem MCP functions instead of platform-specific commands.
 This ensures cross-platform reliability and consistent behavior.

 ## IMPLEMENTATION STEPS